web-platform-tests/wpt.fyi/api/query/README.md

     count>1(status:!pass) none(status:missing)

-Requires that more than one non-pass result is present, and none of the results is missing.
+Requires that more than one non-pass result is present, and none of the results are missing.

 #### Exists